Patrick López

 Patrick López (born 17 March 1978) is a Venezuelan professional boxer.
 As an amateur, he competed at the 2000 and 2004 Summer Olympics.
 He also won gold medals at the Pan American Games, Central American and Caribbean Games and South American Games.

 Amateur career

-López is a southpaw who won the 2002 Central American and Caribbean Games and the 2003 Pan American Games.
+López began fighting at age 10.
+He is a southpaw who won the 2002 Central American and Caribbean Games and the 2003 Pan American Games.

 Olympic results

 He represented his country at two consecutive Summer Olympics, starting in 2000 in Sydney, Australia.